-- D1. apply appropriate health, safety, and environmental practices throughout the design process; - D2. identify careers related to technological design, and the education and training required for them.
+D1. describe and apply health, safety, and environmental practices related to technological design; D2. identify career opportunities in fields related to technological design, and describe the training and education required for these careers.

 TEACHING STRATEGIES (include, but not limited to):